Assessing non-Gaussian quantum state conversion with the stellar rank: Gaussian conversion

-for $n=0$.
-These no-go regions, albeit less tight than the ones given by Theorem~\ref{th:sF-conv-bound-approximate} (due to the use of sub-additive bounds) are already very informative.

 These lead to several no-goes beyond state-of-the-art for Gaussian conversion between CV states.
-For instance, no-goes for Gaussian conversion have been obtained in \cite{parellada2023no} in the case of deterministic and exact conversion restricted to passive Gaussian operations (linear optics).
-Our results subsume several of these no-goes as they are generally valid for approximate and probabilistic Gaussian scenarios.
-We provide code for computing no-go regions for Gaussian conversion from stellar fidelities \href{https://github.com/OliverHahnK/Stellar-Fidelities-No-go-Regions}{here} \cite{codes}.
-We further provide illustrating examples of no-go regions in Figures~\ref{fig:Fock1toGKP10} and \ref{fig:catmtoGKP10}, in the case of a target physical GKP state (with parameters $\Delta=\frac1\kappa=0.1$ \cite{matsuura2020equivalence}), and emphasize that our results are applicable to any choice of input states $\ket{\bm\psi}^{\otimes k}$ and output state $\ket{\bm\phi}$.
+For instance, no-goes for Gaussian conversion have been obtained in~\cite{parellada2023no} in the case of deterministic and exact conversion restricted to passive Gaussian operations (linear optics).
+Several of these no-goes are subsumed by our results which are generally valid for approximate, deterministic and probabilistic Gaussian scenarios.
+We give a few examples hereafter and refer to the following section for a numerical analysis.

-As we see in Fig.~\ref{fig:Fock1toGKP10}, if only one Fock state $\ket{1}$ is used then the error is lower bounded and we can never achieve a Gaussian conversion lower than this error independent of the success probability.
-For more copies a region opens where for small success probabilities an exact conversion cannot be ruled out.
-Increasing the number of copies further, this region widens and conversion with higher success probabilities cannot be ruled out.
-Furthermore, the error decreases overall with increasing the number of copies.

-Instead of looking into multiple copies of Fock states, we can study different input states.
-In Fig.~\ref{fig:catmtoGKP10}, we show the no-go region for a Gaussian conversion from an odd cat state to the same GKP state targeted before.
-Again we see here that all of these conversion have a lower bounded error; independently of the success probability one can never achieve Gaussian conversion below a certain error.
-By increasing the amplitude of the cat state, i.e., using more non-Gaussian resources, we can however make the excluded area smaller and less conversions are ruled out.